 For a temperature sensor, you may need to replace the sensor, because you can’t adjust it.
 If temperature can have an effect on product quality, then you definitely need an accurate and calibrated sensor.

 Before we go through thermocouple calibration, we need to define what that means.
-Calibration refers to the system that compares a device to a reference with known accuracy.
+Calibration is done by comparing a device to a reference with known accuracy.
 During the procedure, you change the temperature to find the device’s error margin compared to the reference.

 What is a thermocouple?